jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Life on this Earth has never been easy.
 However, our lives improve with better technology.
 Deaths from disease, famine, and war have all decreased as our technological power has gone up.
 We can even look at this pandemic and see how lucky we are.

-I'm being serious.
+I'm serious.
 Think of this, before 1880, doctors didn't even wash their hands before surgeries; nobody knew what bacteria or viruses were.
 Everyone thought disease was caused by "stale air" and would open windows in hospitals if too many people were getting sick.

 In 2020, we're already working on a COVID-19 vaccine.